ACCELERATED SCREEN PERFORMANCE

-Accelerated Screen Performance is Melbourne’s most progressive and unique Part-Time Screen Acting Program.
+Accelerated Screen Performance is Melbourne’s most progressive and unique part-time screen acting program.

-Term 2: February 1 – March 29, 2026
+- Term 2: 1 November – 20 December 2026 (8 weeks)

 Tuition